“Staff don’t see limitations when they support me”

 Without the support of my staff, I would not have been able to achieve a lot of the things I have done in the last year.
 Staff don’t see limitations when they support me, staff see possibilities and encourage me to achieve my goals and be as independent as possible.”

-Dictated by Tom and written by Amanda Barrington, Field Support Supervisor at Voyage (DCA) Somerset and Devon.
+Dictated by Tim* and written by Amanda Barrington, Field Support Supervisor at our services in Somerset and Devon.